kgawecka/recovery_foodweb_experiment/README.md

 # Ecological recovery: the roles of space and food web complexity

 This repository contains the data and code used in the manuscript [Gawecka, K.A, Barbour, M.A., Bullock, J.M.
-Bascompte, J. (2025) "The roles of space and food web complexity in mediating ecological recovery". _Ecology Letters](https://www.biorxiv.org/content/10.1101/2025.05.13.653715v1).
+Bascompte, J. (2025) "The roles of space and food web complexity in mediating ecological recovery" Ecology Letters](https://www.biorxiv.org/content/10.1101/2025.05.13.653715v1).

 All data and code have been archived on [Zenodo](https://zenodo.org/records/17242669), and are available under a CC-BY-4 license.